https://invisible-island.net/ncurses/man/

 providing better control over color contrasts.
 See default_colors(3x).

-ncurses enables an application to direct application output to a
+ncurses enables an application to direct its output to a printer

 ncurses offers slk_attr(3x) as a counterpart of attr_get(3x) for soft-